ark-us/wasmx/README.md

-# The System
+# wasmX

-The only WASM-modular blockchain engine capable of regeneration and metamorphosis
+The only WASM-modular blockchain engine capable of regeneration and metamorphosis.

-Multi VM, language-agnostic, general & domain-specific language interpreters, variety of host APIs.
+* Multi VM, language-agnostic, general & domain-specific language interpreters, variety of host APIs.
     * EVM, TinyGo, AssemblyScript, JavaScript, Python, Rust, FSMvm (finite state machine interpreter).
     * host APIs: wasmx (our core API), wasmx crosschain, wasmx multichain, wasmx consensus, ewasm, WASI adaptor, GRPC, libp2p, HTTP, SQL, KV dbs, SMTP, IMAP
+    * multichain, crosschain, atomic crosschain tranzactions: each node can run multiple chains and subchains

 Compatible with both Ethereum and Cosmos SDK wallets.

 This is the most flexible blockchain engine with 90% WASM modules and 10% Golang host.

 Core contracts were written in AssemblyScript, and the consensus protocols are FSM diagrams that are INTERPRETED by an FSM interpreter (also in AssemblyScript).

 Current speed of execution bottleneck is JSON encoding/decoding for AssemblyScript (this may be improved by newer `json-as` versions once it achieves feature parity with the old version).
 Nonetheless, speed can be greatly improved contract by contract, now that a functional implementation exists.
 And a Tinygo implementation of the core contracts has already been started.

+This is a self-funded effort: one lead software architect @ctzurcanu, and one everything software engineer @loredanacirstea.

+## NOT PRODUCTION READY

+You will encounter bugs and incomplete features.
+There are known security issues.
+This is a work in progress.

+## WHY?

+Because we want to build the most flexible software.
+Our end goal is building a global-level digital voting platform that is mathematically verifiable.

+## Go!

 ```
 cd mythos-wazero